 Universal Subjectivity: I am embodied by the bare attention of pure me; the subjectivity of the soul experienced in her perfect embodiment of I am; the unity of universal me and I am.

 Transcendental Subjectivity: the deepest, fathomless dimension of I am that contains universal subjectivity; the transcendental realm of universal subjectivity; the subjectivity of the creator.

 Suchness: an entirely unmodified perception of the external reality that occurs from within unconditional consciousness; the experience of unity with the external world.

-Ordinary Suchness: the experience of suchness within our ordinary, panoramic perception of the world that occurs through the medium of the transparent observer.
+Ordinary Suchness: the experience of suchness within our ordinary, panoramic perception of the world that occurs through the medium of the transparent knower.

-Dynamic Suchness: the experience of suchness within which we need to focus on finer details of our external reality through the medium of focused transparent observer.
+Dynamic Suchness: the experience of suchness within which we need to focus on finer details of our external reality through the medium of focused transparent knower.

 Absolute Suchness: the experience of suchness from samadhi of consciousness (either absolute consciousness or, on a higher level, transcendental consciousness).

 Divine Suchness: the experience of divine oneness that arises from the unity of transcendental consciousness and the divine state.

 Sudden Awakening: instantaneous arrival at the awakened state through a sudden and dramatic shift of consciousness and being; a non-gradual shift into higher state of pure subjectivity.